Showing 100 items

 Newsletter, The Victorian Deaf - September-October 1931

-... ernest j. d. abraham, s. johnson, w. s. bessant, p. dodds... of the Deaf Community in Victoria. ernest j. d. abraham, s. johnson, w ...A bi-monthly magazine published by the Deaf Committee of the Adult Deaf and Dumb Society of Victoria'The Victorian Deaf' Newsletter is a significant publication as an historical record giving and insight into the people, activities and events of the Deaf Community in Victoria.Vol.
+... ernest j. d. abraham, s. johnson, w. s. bessant, p. dodds... and events of the Deaf Community in Victoria. ernest j. d. abraham, s ...A bi-monthly magazine published by the Deaf Committee of the Adult Deaf and Dumb Society of Victoria'The Victorian Deaf' Newsletter is a significant publication as an historical record giving and insight into the people, activities and events of the Deaf Community in Victoria.Vol.
 2 No. 5, September-October 1931; Size 21.5cmHx14cmWernest j. d. abraham, s. johnson, w. s. bessant, p. dodds, o'gorman, alice smith , h. puddy, e. r. noble, w. d. cook, william skews, victorian school for the deaf, rev dr. hoban, jessie wright, -

 Expression Australia